adn770/ppdf/docs/design-dmap.md

     * **Outcome**: All features and layers, including water, are now correctly associated with their final parent rooms, enabling accurate clipping and rendering.

+### Phase 25: LLM-First Geometry and Finalization
+* **Milestone 76: Update Prompts for Bounding Box Requirement**
+    * **Goal**: To modify the LLaVA prompts to require a `bounding_box` for all identified features.
+    * **Description**: This milestone updates the contract with the LLM.
+Both the `classifier` and `oracle` prompts will be changed to mandate that the JSON response includes a pixel-based `bounding_box` for every feature it classifies.
+This makes the bounding box a required, not optional, piece of information from the LLM.
+    * **Key Tasks**:
+        1. In `dmap_lib/prompts.py`, edit the `LLAVA_PROMPT_CLASSIFIER`.
+Add a
+            `bounding_box` key to the example response and update the instructions to require it.
+        2. Ensure the `LLAVA_PROMPT_ORACLE` is consistent with this requirement.
+    * **Outcome**: Both LLaVA prompts are updated to enforce the return of a bounding box, preparing the system for an LLM-first geometry approach.

+* **Milestone 77: Implement LLM-Defined Feature Geometry**
+    * **Goal**: To replace the CV-detected feature polygons with rectangular polygons derived from the LLM-provided bounding boxes.
+    * **Description**: This is the core of the simplified, LLM-first approach.
+The `LLaVAFeatureEnhancer` will be refactored to discard the original, often complex, feature polygon from the `FeatureExtractor`.
+It will be replaced entirely by a simple rectangular polygon constructed from the `bounding_box` provided by the LLM.
+    * **Key Tasks**:
+        1. In `dmap_lib/analysis/features.py`, modify the `LLaVAFeatureEnhancer`.
+        2. In both the `_enhance_classifier` and `_enhance_oracle` methods, parse the `bounding_box` from the LLM response.
+        3. Translate the pixel-based bounding box coordinates into the high-resolution grid coordinate system.
+        4. Construct a new, rectangular `gridVertices` list from the four corners of the translated bounding box.
+        5.  **Completely replace** the original `gridVertices` of the feature with this new rectangular list.
+    * **Outcome**: All features processed by LLaVA will now have simple, rectangular shapes defined by the LLM's visual analysis, streamlining the geometry and making the LLM the definitive source for feature shape and position.